ButkiewiczP/JamTracker/stateTracer/README.md

 Required I/O Switches:
 ----------------------
+The source switch only needs to be specified if the compare (-p) is not being used

     Switch: -s <file>  (--source <file>)
     Description: Use this to specify a source file for reading.
 Usually this is the state file you are reading for decompressing/compressing